WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **LBJ: An Unposed Profile**: 30 minute program, produced by NET and initially distributed by NET in 1964.
 It was originally shot on videotape.<br />
 **Learn Russian**: 30 minute program, produced by KQED.<br />
 **Learning to Love**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
-**Leinsdorf Recreates**: 1 hour program, produced by WGBH and initially distributed by NET in 1968.
+**Leinsdorf Recreates**: 1 hour program, produced by GBH and initially distributed by NET in 1968.
 It was originally shot on videotape in color.  *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 Leinsdorf Rehearses *see* **Leinsdorf Recreates**<br/>
 **The Leisure Boom: An Examination of the American Pursuit of Pleasure**: 1 hour program, produced by NET and initially distributed by NET in 1965. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
 **The Lenox Quartet**: *Aired as an episode of [Music Strip](/about-the-american-archive/projects/net-catalog/series/music-strip).*<br/>